 Allocate budget to creator partnerships, not follower purchases.
 Same dollar, different category of return.

 Buying Instagram followers was always reputationally risky.
-In 2026 it is structurally destructive.
-The brands that figured this out are compounding real Citation Share.
-The brands still buying followers are paying for a metric the AI engines now read as an authenticity penalty.
-The math has changed.
-The discipline has not.
+It is now structurally destructive.
+The brands that figured this out are compounding real audiences.
+The brands still buying followers are paying for a metric platforms, journalists, and investors all read as an authenticity penalty.

 Written by